Tutor Handbook

 • FERPA for Higher Education (30 minutes)

 • For the last two trainings (Title IX and FERPA), you must score at least an 80% (retake if necessary).
-Screenshot or print your score and either drop off in the office or email to lc@missouri.edu
+Screenshot or print your FERPA score and either drop off in the office or email to lc@missouri.edu.

 You are ready to tutor!!!
 Welcome aboard!